 - 1 tablespoon chili powder

 - 1. In a saucepan, melt the lard over medium heat.
 Add the onions, garlic, and celery, and cook until softened.
 Add the ketchup, vinegar, water, Worcestershire, and black pepper, and continue to simmer for about 30 minutes.

 - 2. In a small bowl, combine a few tablespoons sauce with the chili powder until smooth.
 Add this mixture to the rest of the sauce in the pan and stir to combine.
 Remove the pan from the heat and let the sauce stand for 1 hour.

 - 3. Okay, that’s it.
 You’re done.
-The slightly chunky sauce is nice as is, but for a more traditional sauce, purée it in a blender or with an immersion blender.
+The slightly chunky sauce is nice as is, but for a more traditional consistency, purée it in a blender or with an immersion blender.
 You should have about 2 1/2 cups or enough for 10 to 12 servings.
 This sauce is best served warm or at room temperature, but it stores really well refrigerated in an airtight container.